 He didn’t say anything.

-We filled our pockets with turkey.
-When we got there, it was pitch dark.
-We walked up to the fence and the dog came running.
-Brian unlatched the gate.
+They filled their pockets with turkey scraps.
+When they got to the skinny dog’s house, it was pitch dark.
+They walked up to the fence and the dog came running.
+Steve unlatched the gate.
 The dog came to the gate and sniffed him up.
-We gave the dog some turkey, he was happy, and he went right to the car with us.
+They gave the dog some turkey, he was happy, and went right to the car with them.

-The next morning, we called the mail lady.
-She had told our friend she would take care of the dog.
+The next morning, they called the mail lady.

 “What?
 You have her?”